oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Inconsistent Product Identification Helper
 <inconsistent-product-identification-helper>
-For each product identification helper which resides in `branches`, it MUST be tested that the product identification helper contain at least the same information as the categorized strings.
-Information that cannot be represented in the specific product identification helper MUST be omitted from the comparison.
+For each product identification helper which resides in `branches`, it SHALL be tested that the product identification helper contain at least the same information as the categorized strings.
+Information that cannot be represented in the specific product identification helper SHALL be omitted from the comparison.

 #quote(block: true)[